 - 1. A characterization of plan intent for each subarea of the East Hillsboro Planning Area, and - 2.
-Following each subarea characterization, a set of design elements applicable to development on properties in these subareas.
-Included within the design elements are prescriptions for ASCs identified on the plan map.
+A set of design elements applicable to development on properties in these subareas.
+Included within the design elements are considerations for ASCs identified on the plan map.